pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 4.4 Infer the causal genes based on GWAS summary statistics and eQTLs by Mendelian randomization analysis framework for causal gene estimation(EMIC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One can perform multiple IVs based MR analysis to infer the casual genes or transcripts by using the integrative framework named EMIC.
-EMIC adopted two multiple IVs based MR methods for causality test and casual effect estimation of a gene’s expression to a phenotype, median-based MR and ML-based MR. EMIC needs two major inputs, GWAS and eQTL summary statistics, respectively.
+One can perform multiple IVs-based MR analyses to infer the causal genes or transcripts by using the integrative framework named EMIC.
+EMIC adopted two multiple IVs-based MR methods for causality test and casual effect estimation of a gene’s expression to a phenotype, median-based MR and ML-based MR. EMIC needs two major inputs, GWAS and eQTL summary statistics, respectively.
 The GWAS summary statistics refer to the logarithm of odds ratio or regression coefficients and the corresponding standard errors(SEs) from a large-scale GWAS study, indicating the association between IVs and a phenotype.
-The eQTL summary statistics are similar to that of the GWAS, indicating association between IVs and expression of genes or transcripts in a tissue or cell type.
+The eQTL summary statistics are similar to that of the GWAS, indicating the association between IVs and the expression of genes or transcripts in a tissue or cell type.
 EMIC has integrated the pre-calculated cis-eQTLs in 50 tissues or cell-types with gene-level and isoform-level expression from GTEx(version 8).

 Required options
 ---------------------